Export Finance Australia aims to play an impactful role in financing Australian exports and interests, including overseas infrastructure development.

 For transactions not directly related to a project, Export Finance Australia may use other internationally recognised standards as its benchmark.

-Where a transaction supports a project located within Australia and relevant Australian government approvals have been obtained, Export Finance Australia considers that the environmental and social benchmark has been met.
+The Australian regulatory system is robust and captures compliance with the relevant IFC Performance Standards through the application of its regulatory approvals process.
+For this reason, where a transaction supports a project located within Australia and relevant Australian government approvals have been obtained, Export Finance Australia considers that the environmental and social benchmark has been met.

 Export Finance Australia publicly discloses its potential involvement in each transaction which: